ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

 ![BFF validator](img/bff-validator.png)

 !!!
-Danger "Common errors"
+Danger "About Unicode"

-    **Unicode**

     [Unicode](https://en.wikipedia.org/wiki/UTF-8) characters are allowed as _values_ for the cells.
 However, if you are copy-pasting from other sources, sometimes "strange" characters are randomly introduced in places where they should not be.
 If `bff-validator` is giving you errors and you can't figure out how to solve them use the flag `--ignore-validation` and take a look to the _JSON_ files created.
-Once you spot the error(s), please fix the original Excel file and re-run the validation.
+Once you spot the error(s), please fix the original Excel file and re-run the validation without the flag.
 See extended information [here](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator).

-    **Specification mismatches**

-    [Beacon v2 Models specification](https://github.com/ga4gh-beacon/beacon-v2/tree/main/models) is continously evolving.
-The changes are not only to _add new and better features_ but also to _fix previous problems_.
-In this regard, it can happen that `bff-validator` gives some warnings on things that look OK (such as in properties `oneOf`,`anyOf`, etc. coming from Phenopacket specification).
-If this happens just use the flag `--ignore-validation` once you are ready to create your `.json` files.

 At some point you won't get any errors.
 By now the script should have created 6 text files (what we call the **Beacon Friendly Format**).
 The files are in **JSON** format (JSON arrays) and will be used later (STEP 3).